-If you’re considering being a Lyft driver, you’ll want to make sure to earn the biggest Lyft driver bonus you possibly can.
-This guide will walk you through how to earn the biggest Lyft bonus you can.
+If you’re considering being a Lyft driver, you’ll want to make sure to earn the biggest Lyft driver guaranteed earnings you possibly can.
+This guide will walk you through how to earn the biggest Lyft guaranteed earnings you can.

 Signing up for Lyft is easy, and profitable, as long as you sign up with a referral code.
 You’ll start by entering your cell phone number and agreeing to the terms of service.

-From there, it’ll take you to a page that asks for more of your personal information, the city you’ll be driving in, and this is where you’ll enter a promo code.
-Here’s Harry’s to get you started sooner: Harry757.
+From there, it’ll take you to a page that asks for more of your personal information, and the city you’ll be driving in.

 After signing up, you’ll have to wait to hear back from Lyft as they will run a background check before giving approval to get out and drive.
 In the meantime, work on getting your vehicle inspection taken care of as you’ll need that document uploaded to your account before you can get on the road.